simpleSketch/simpleSketch/README.md

 # Welcome to simpleSketch v1.1.1!

 simpleSketch is a piece of software written in [Processing](https://processing.org/) that allows you to draw or sketch.
-Currently, it is in a very minimalistic state, but there are many features planned for future releases.

 ## Installing